jamesljeffrey1995/Windows-deploy-terraform-gitlab/README.md

 <b>Your URL:</b></br>

 ![ip](https://i.imgur.com/x7ayoln.png)<br>
-Here you will enter your ip of your VM, and example below:<br>
+Here you will enter your ip of your VM, an example below:<br>
 ```http://1.1.1.1```<br>

 <b>Your Token:</b><br>